dotnet/docs/docs/csharp/language-reference/compiler-messages/parameter-argument-mismatch.md

 - [ulong](../../language-reference/builtin-types/integral-numeric-types.md)
 - [decimal](../../language-reference/builtin-types/floating-point-numeric-types.md)

-You can't repeat named arguments.
-That would set the same property twice.
+You can't specify repeated named arguments with the same parameter name.
 You can only set accessible properties when you initialize an attribute.
 You can't set private properties.

 ## Named and optional parameters and arguments